Sensor sensitivity based on synthetic magnetism exceptional point: Introduction

 \section{Introduction}

 Sensing is one of the most important technological application of electromagnetism.
-Sensors applications cover versatile platform including gravitational wave detection \cite{Abbott.2016}, quantum metrology \cite{Barbieri_2022} temperature sensor \cite{Zaremanesh_2021,Rao_2022}, and biosensors \cite{Quotane_2022,Gharibi_2020,Taha_2022,Damborsk_2016,Inan_2017}.
-Our daily life is also impacted by sensor applications ranging from viruses or nanoparticles-like mass detection \cite{Li_2020,Spletzer_2006,Spletzer_2008,Nathan_2010,Marquez_2017}, environmental pollution \cite{Ahmed_2021,Dincer_2019,Mehaney_2020}, salinity detection and water treatment \cite{Amiri_2018,Kleis_1990}.
+Sensor applications impact our daily life and they cover versatile platform including viruses or nanoparticles-like mass detection \cite{Marquez_2017}, environmental pollution \cite{Ahmed_2021}, temperature sensor \cite{Zaremanesh_2021}, biosensors \cite{Quotane_2022}, salinity detection and water treatment \cite{Amiri_2018,Lucklum_2021,Lucklum_2009}.
 Owing to these practical implications of sensing, it is crucial to seek for a sensitivity improvement.
 A lot of attention has been recently paid to exceptional points (EPs), which are non-Hermitian singularities where the eigenvalues and their corresponding eigenstates coalesce.
 These interests have been raised due to the counter-intuitive features and intriguing effects happening at the vicinity of EPs.
 Among them are stopping light \cite{Goldzak_2018}, loss-induced suppression and revival of lasing, pump-induced lasing death, unidirectional invisibility \cite{Peng_2014}, collective phenomena \cite{Djorwe_2018,Djorwe_2020}, and sensors.
 The interest to non-Hermitian sensors lies on the topological feature at the EP which induces sensitivity enhancement resulting from the frequency splitting that exhibits a square-root dependency on a small perturbation \cite{Miri_2019}.
-This sensitivity has been investigated in different fields including optics \cite{Hodaei_2017,Chen_2017}, plasmonic \cite{Park.2020}, electronics \cite{Song_2021,Dong_2019,Cao_2022,Chen_2019}, mechanics \cite{Rosa_2021}, and optomechanics \cite{Djorwe_2019}.
+This exceptional point sensitivity has been investigated in different fields including optics \cite{Hodaei_2017,Chen_2017}, plasmonic \cite{Park.2020}, electronics \cite{Song_2021,Dong_2019,Cao_2022,Chen_2019}, mechanics \cite{Rosa_2021}, and optomechanics \cite{Djorwe_2019}.
 Experimental comparison between optical sensor based-EP and on Diabolic Point (DP), that is the conventional hermitian degeneracy, has been put forwards in \cite{Chen_2017,Park.2020}, while a sensitivity enhancement at the higher order EP has been demonstrated in \cite{Hodaei_2017}.
-In \cite{Dong_2019}, a practical electronics EP-microsensor has been successfully implemented on a rat skin, and a better wireless sensing response has been recorded and compared to the conventional approach based on DP.
-Despite the different aspects of these systems, what is common to them is the EP engineering approach which for most of them request amplification mechanism (gain).
-Beside these active systems, the Anti Parity Time (APT) symmetry engineering has led to the realization of exceptional point sensors in passive systems as well \cite{Li_2020}.
-Moreover, new exceptional point engineering based on synthetic magnetism has been put forwards recently, and has revealed new quantum phenomena such as heating-resistant ground-state cooling based on nonreciprocal phonon transport \cite{Jiang_2021}, and dark-mode breaking induced noise-tolerant entanglement \cite{Lai_2022}.
+A practical electronics EP-microsensor has been successfully implemented on a rat skin in \cite{Dong_2019}, and a better wireless sensing response has been recorded and compared to the conventional approach based on DP.
+Despite the different aspects of these systems, what is common to them is the EP engineering approach which for most of them request amplification mechanism (gain) which is detrimental for sensing at the quantum level.
+Hencefore, engineering EPs without gain requirement has become a scrucial key to better sensing.
+To overcome this limitation, Anti Parity Time (APT) symmetry \cite{Li_2020} and artificial/synthetic magnetic field have been put forwards as mechanisms to engineer EPs in passive systems.
+Different approaches to create artificial magnetic field have been proposed for specific purposes such as non-reciprocal and topological bosonic transport \cite{Mathew_2020,Fang_2012,Fang_2017,Schmidt.2015}, heating-resistant ground-state cooling \cite{Jiang_2021}, and dark-mode breaking induced noise-tolerant entanglement \cite{Lai_2022}.